-Some previous research has suggested that using such therapy will provide a significant reduction in the size of tumors within the body when hyperthermia is used in conjunction with other cancer treatments.
+Some previous research has suggested that using such therapy will significantly reduce the size of tumors within the body when hyperthermia is used in conjunction with other cancer treatments.

-The ability infrared saunas have to boost circulation helps to bring essential nutrients and oxygen to the cells of the body.
+The ability infrared saunas have to boost circulation helps bring essential nutrients and oxygen to the body’s cells.
 As cancer often grows in the tissues of the body that have poor circulation (and low levels of nutrition and oxygen), taking the time to improve circulation might be a contributing factor in the reversal of the cancer process.

 Overall, therapies like using an infrared sauna that directly inhibit the sympathetic nervous system are great in helping to ensure cancer recovery.